-Previously, the Company adopted a 20% fixed share option plan whereby the Company had reserved 20,557,283 common shares under the plan.
+The Company adopted a 20% fixed share option plan whereby the Company had reserved 33,774,275 common shares under the plan.
 The term of any options granted under the plan is fixed by the Board of Directors and may not exceed ten years from date of grant.
-At its Annual General and Special Meeting held on January 17, 2019, the shareholders of the Company approved the Amended and Restated Stock Option Plan, under which the maximum number of common shares of the Company reserved for issuance under the plan was increased to 33,774,275 or 20% of the issued and outstanding common shares as at December 13, 2018.